 As we embark on this new reality of in-person instruction, we acknowledge that this year will test our resolve and demand our best efforts.
 We can, again, look to our mission for guidance.

-We are a community of active learners, and we are committed to academic excellence, whether online or onsite.
-As per recommendations, once King County transmission levels are maintained and sustainable at the moderate level, the school will begin to slowly and cautiously welcome our primary students (grades K-2) onto campus for in-person instruction.
-A determination and instructional model (cohorts, hybrid, etc.) for re-entry of the intermediate and middle school students will be determined once key indicators are met.
-To reduce risk of transmission, the following instructional model will be implemented for primary grades:
+We are a community of active learners, and we are committed to academic excellence, whether online or on campus.

+As per DOH recommendations, we slowly and cautiously welcomed our primary students (grades K-2) onto campus for in-person instruction.
+We look forward to welcoming our intermediate students (grades 3-5) onto campus in the same manner.
+An instructional model (cohorts, hybrid, etc.) for re-entry of middle school students will be determined once key indicators are met.

+To reduce the risk of transmission, the following instructional model will be implemented for all on-campus learners: